Artchibald/WTW_107405_product_logo_template_script/README.md

  # Select each individual colour shape and under Window > Colours make sure each shape colour is set to rgb in burger or main menu or it may not work as expected!

- # Presentation question what would be liked for folder structure

  # Blockers

 Amends undergoing